Home

 much changed physical appearance, she also had major and expensive feminisation surgery.
 [Romania]

-A successful transition - even without "bottom surgery" - is a huge toward step towards mental health as gender starts to align and match with lifestyle, physical appearance. and sexual relations.
-The term "Gender Euphoria" is sometimes used to describe a successfully transitioned women who delights in her new ability to wear women clothes, use makeup, have fancy nails, go pink, grow her hair, have a bling phone case, etc. One newly transitioned transwoman spent 40 minutes at a music festival queuing to use the female toilets whilst the men's were queue free - despite her increasing desperation to pee she recollects considering the best minutes of her life so far.
+However, a successful transition - even without "bottom surgery" - is a huge toward step towards mental health as gender starts to align and match with lifestyle, physical appearance. and sexual relations.
+The term "Gender Euphoria" is sometimes used to describe a successfully transitioned women who delights in her new ability to wear women clothes, use makeup, have fancy nails, go pink, grow her hair, have a bling phone case, etc. One newly transitioned transwoman (me) spent 40 minutes at a music festival queuing to use the female toilets whilst the men's were queue free - despite her increasing desperation to pee she recollects considering these the best minutes of her life so far.

 Ally Rose is an example of how modern medical support can help a 20-something transition successfully: